veloek/tevling/README.md

 ## User handling and authentication

-Spur uses Strava as it's identity provider, requiring only email and name of the contestant.
+Tevling uses Strava as it's identity provider, requiring only email and name of the contestant.

-Parts of activity information necessary to take part in challenges are stored in Spur's database.
+Parts of activity information necessary to take part in challenges are stored in Tevling's database.

 ## Strava integration

-The user will be asked to allow Spur access to workout data from Strava.
-Once access is granted, all new workout data will be pushed from Strava to Spur through a webhook subscription.
+The user will be asked to allow Tevling access to workout data from Strava.
+Once access is granted, all new workout data will be pushed from Strava to Tevling through a webhook subscription.

 ## Installation